sarahalang/alchemical-dictionaries/README.md

 These resources may be reused in other projects, such as linking them to digital scholarly editions to provide contemporary definitions for historical terms.
 Although the data requires further refinement before it can count as a true digital scholarly edition, it is already useful for many academic purposes.
 By making these resources public, we hope to inspire additional contributions and maybe even collaborative efforts to improve the data based on this first version.

-## Potential Future Work
-Several potential future developments for this repository include:
-1. Develop a term annotator tool to automatically identify terms in a given XML file that are covered by the dictionaries.
-This would allow automatic annotation of digital scholarly editions with links to these dictionaries.
-2. Provide machine-generated translations of terms into English.
-This feature would support researchers with limited proficiency in Latin while still referencing the original Latin source.
-It should, of course, indicate clearly that translations are machine-generated.
-3. Create RDF representations for terms and their interrelations.
-This would require several rounds of data corrections and improvements before reliable RDF can be automatically extracted from the data.
-4. Many entries in the dictionaries cross-reference other terms.
-Encoding this linking process could significantly enhance the data's usability: For example, in *Sommerhoff*, German-to-Latin translations exist for Latin terms.
-A script could be used to generate identifiers for these entries semi-automatically.
-An XML editors like Oxygen could be ued to help autocomplete links/ref after initial id-assignments are made in the Latin part of the dictionary.
-5. Expand the detailed encoding of glyphs and symbols.
-For instance, *Sommerhoff* contains alchemical symbols not part of Unicode.
-Such symbols are currently only encoded for the first 22 pages.
-Since these symbols are not part of Unicode and the OCR has accordingly not captured them, this would require substantial work.
-6. Add more dictionaries to the repository.

 ## Repository contents
 The repository currently contains a raw encoding of Ruland and Sommerhoff dictionaries adhering to the TEI dictionary module.